The next RMM 72 Hour Mind2Movie Challenge is

-Does every team member have to sign the Team Leader’s Agreement?
+Does every team member have to sign the Producer’s Agreement?

-No, only the team leader needs to sign it (and turn it in at the Assignment Event).
+No, only the Producer needs to sign it (and turn it in at the Assignment Event).
 However, everyone who works on the film must sign the Waiver and Release form.

 May we use SAG performers in our film?